unlight/awesome-stars/README.md

 - [30-Days-Of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of  React challenge is a step by step guide to learn React in 30 days.
 It requires HTML, CSS, and JavaScript knowledge.
 You should be comfortable with JavaScript before you start to React.
 If you are not comfortable with JavaScript check out 30DaysOfJavaScript.
 This is a continuation of 30 Days Of JS.
 This challenge may take more than 100 days, follow your own pace.
 - [wouter](https://github.com/molefrog/wouter) - 🥢 A minimalist-friendly ~1.5KB routing for React and Preact.
 Nothing else but HOOKS.
 - [start-server-webpack-plugin-in-razzle-now](https://github.com/fivethreeo/start-server-webpack-plugin-in-razzle-now) - Automatically start your server once Webpack's build completes.
-- [nodejs-interview-questions](https://github.com/learning-zone/nodejs-interview-questions) - Frequently Asked Node.js Interview Questions
+- [nodejs-interview-questions](https://github.com/learning-zone/nodejs-interview-questions) - Node.js Interview Questions ( v16.0.x )
 - [panic-overlay](https://github.com/xpl/panic-overlay) - Displays JS errors in browsers.
 Shows sources.
 Use with any framework. 💥✨
 - [q-i](https://github.com/sapegin/q-i) - Node.js objects inspector with color highlighting
 - [ololog](https://github.com/xpl/ololog) - A better console.log for the log-driven debugging junkies